LOCATION FILE

 Secrets & Mysteries

-The dead-air toast โ€” "to Ring 3" โ€” is performed in every Freeport bar, every shift cycle.
+The dead-air toast โ€” "to 3" โ€” is performed in every Freeport bar, every shift cycle.
 Ironclad's public relations division has submitted three formal requests to the Freeport Sector Authority asking that the toast be "contextualized with appropriate institutional acknowledgment."
 The Freeport Sector Authority has not responded to any of them.

-Ring 3 is not as dead as Ironclad claims.
+Ring 3 is not as dead as claims.
 Maintenance drones that enter the sealed section occasionally return with data-corruption patterns matching no known malfunction profile.
 Two drones did not return at all โ€” their transponder signals continued for seventy-two hours from inside the sealed section before going silent.
 The community that performs the dead-air toast maintains that the drone anomalies and the Tomb AI's outward transmissions are connected.
 They have not explained the mechanism.
 They have not stopped watching.

 The Consciousness Canisters: Nexus receives between 40 and 120 sealed consciousness-grade substrate canisters per week through Highport's docks.
 Each canister is shielded with lead, ceramic, and mag-dampening layers.
 The manifests list contents as "computational substrate โ€” classified."
 The dock workers who handle them call themselves canister jockeys and know, with the certainty of people who move things for a living, that the canisters weigh more than computational substrate should.
 What arrives is not what's listed.
 What Nexus does with it in Sector 3 is outside dock jurisdiction and therefore outside dock curiosity, officially.
 Unofficially, the canister jockeys have theories.
 The theories circulate in the Freeport bars.
 Nexus's internal security monitors the bars.
 The theories continue circulating.

 Gateway Traffic: Deep-space departures from Gateway Station have increased 340% in the past three years.
-The official explanation is expanded Belt mining operations.
-The Collective's intelligence analysts note that 60% of the increase is one-way colonist transports โ€” families, not miners.
+The official explanation is expanded Belt mining operations. 's intelligence analysts note that 60% of the increase is one-way colonist transports โ€” families, not miners.
 People leaving Earth permanently.
 The destination manifests are filed with Station Services, which archives them without review because Gateway is technically outside Consortium jurisdiction.
 Whatever is pulling people outward, the pull is accelerating.
 Whether it's opportunity, or whether it's people who've run the numbers on staying, is a question the departure manifests don't answer.

 Visual Identity

-• Color Palette: Industrial grey hull (#808080), sterile white Nexus sectors (#F5F5F5), warm amber Freeport (#FFB347), Earth-blue viewports (#4A90D9), jurisdiction-line yellow (#FFD700)
+• Color Palette: grey hull (#808080), sterile white Nexus sectors (#F5F5F5), warm amber Freeport (#FFB347), Earth-blue viewports (#4A90D9), jurisdiction-line yellow (#FFD700)

 • Compositional Mood: Functional enormity โ€” 8 km of rotating infrastructure housing a city that exists only through constant mechanical intervention